cdl-geneseo/geneseo-dictionary/K/Kegger.md

 # Kegger

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kegger

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 16, 2012

 n.
 A party at which there is a keg of beer, or more.
 Used more generally of a party in which gratuitous drinking is assumed to be taking place.Not specific to Geneseo.As of 2012, 90% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012)